 Your vacuum is one of the primary tools for creating a cleaner, healthier environment.
 First, the vacuum has to pick the dirt up efficiently, but then it must retain as much of the dust as possible.
 Great improvements have been made in vacuum filtration over the last few years.
 Many vacuums promote HEPA filtration, but be careful.
 Not all vacuums with HEPA filters remove as much dust as you would expect.

 Consideration must also be given to the style of vacuum you’ve been using to this point.
 Changing from a canister to an upright vacuum, or from an upright to a canister vacuum, can solve some problems.
 It can also create some new challenges for the person using the machine.
 We can help you decide which type of vacuum cleaner would be most suitable.
 Contact us and we will be happy to help you make the right decision, one that will greatly prolong the life expectancy of your carpet and make cleaning your home easier.

 Bag versus bagless vacuum?

 There are a number of benefits either way.
 With a bagless vacuum, obviously, you will never have to buy vacuum bags again.
 On the other hand, most bagless machines use filters that have to be cleaned regularly since they can clog up quickly.
 Eventually, the filters will have to be replaced.
 Some people have commented that the dirt container on the bagless models are small and needs to be emptied quite often.
 Cleaning the dirt cup and the filters can be a bit messy many bagless machines.
 Replacing the bag in a vacuum is usually a cleaner task but sometimes the bags can be difficult to remove.
-Product testing has shown that, in most cases, the bag vacuums maintain a higher level of performance and provide a better level of filtration than the bagless vacuums.
-Another telling sign might be the fact that most mid range and higher end vacuums use the bag as the primary filter.
+Product testing has shown that, in most cases, the bag vacuums maintain a higher level of performance and provide a better level of filtration than bagless vacuums.
+Another telling sign might be the fact that most mid range and higher-end vacuums use the bag as the primary filter.